infoshareacademy/jdszr3-datavirus/SQL/Code/README.md

 #### race_and_business.sql
 In this section you can find analysis on race and businnes of the USA in the 2016 election

+#### houseudolds1.sql
+In this section you can find analysis on houheholds of the USA in the 2016 election